TheAsphaltDevil/github-gitless-sync-memfix/README.md

 I tried installing this commit with BRAT, but BRAT only installs betas or releases of a repo, not specific commits.

+The user did not add a release to their fork.

 The solution?
 Fork the repo, add the fix, push it to main, then install with brat.